-You may still file an appeal with the MHP or if you have completed the Appeals process, you can request a state fair hearing when these things happen.
-Information on how to file an appeal or request a fair hearing is included in this booklet starting on page 22.
+You may still file an Appeal with the MHP or if you have completed the Appeal process, you can request a State Fair Hearing when these things happen.
+Information on how to file an Appeal or request a State Fair Hearing is included in this booklet starting on page 22.
 Information should also be available in your provider's office.

-What Will The Notice Of Action Tell Me?
+What Will The Notice of Action Tell Me?
 The Notice of Action will tell you:

-- What your county's MHP did that affects you and your ability to get services. - The effective date of the decision and the reason the MHP made its decision. - The state or federal rules the MHP was following when it made the decision. - What your rights are if you do not agree with what the MHP did. - How to file an appeal with the MHP. - How to request a State Fair Hearing. - How to request an expedited appeal or an expedited fair hearing. - How to get help filing an appeal or requesting a State Fair Hearing. - How long you have to file an appeal or request a State Fair Hearing. - If you are eligible to continue to receive services while you wait for an Appeal or State Fair Hearing decision. - When you have to file your Appeal or State Fair Hearing request if you want the services to continue.
+- What your county's MHP did that affects you and your ability to get services. - The effective date of the decision and the reason the MHP made its decision. - The state or federal rules the MHP was following when it made the decision. - What your rights are if you do not agree with what the MHP did. - How to file an Appeal with the MHP. - How to request a State Fair Hearing. - How to request an expedited Appeal or an expedited State Fair Hearing. - How to get help filing an Appeal or requesting a State Fair Hearing. - How long you have to file an Appeal or request a State Fair Hearing. - If you are eligible to continue to receive services while you wait for an Appeal or State Fair Hearing decision. - When you have to file your Appeal or State Fair Hearing request if you want the services to continue.

-What Should I Do When I Get A Notice Of Action?
+What Should I Do When I Get A Notice of Action?

 When you get a Notice of Action you should read all the information on the form carefully.
 If you don't understand the form, your MHP can help you.
-You may also ask another person or Beneficiary Services at (213) 738-4949 to help you.
+You may also ask another person to help you.

-If the Notice of Action form tells you that you can continue services while you are waiting for a State Fair Hearing decision, you must request the state fair hearing within 10 days from the date the Notice of Action was mailed or personally given to you or, if the Notice of Action is sent more than 10 days before the effective date for the change in services, before the effective date of the change.
+If the Notice of Action form tells you that you can continue services while you are waiting for a State Fair Hearing decision, you must request the State Fair Hearing within 10 days from the date the Notice of Action was mailed or personally given to you, or if the Notice of Action is sent more than 10 days before the effective date for the change in services, before the effective date of the change.

-Notice of Action State of California 21
+Notice of Action State of California 39